miguel-kjh/Sylvia/data/nlu.md

 ## intent:choose_metal_windows
 - Metal on all windows
 - metal
+- the bars are metal
+- The main material for the bars is metal
-- metal on all windows
+- they are metal

 ## intent:choose_moderate_risk
 - I prefer to invest in a moderate risk portfolio